avinetworks/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `se_group_analytics_policy` - (Optional) Analytics policy for serviceenginegroup.
 Field introduced in 20.1.3.
 * `se_hyperthreaded_mode` - (Optional) Controls the distribution of se data path processes on cpus which support hyper-threading.
 Requires hyper-threading to be enabled at host level.
 Requires se reboot.
 For more details please refer to se placement kb.
 Enum options - SE_CPU_HT_AUTO, SE_CPU_HT_SPARSE_DISPATCHER_PRIORITY, SE_CPU_HT_SPARSE_PROXY_PRIORITY, SE_CPU_HT_PACKED_CORES.
 Field introduced in 20.1.1.
 * `se_ip_encap_ipc` - (Optional) Determines if se-se ipc messages are encapsulated in an ip header       0        automatically determine based on hypervisor type    1        use ip encap unconditionally    ~[0,1]   don't use ip encaprequires se reboot.
 Field introduced in 20.1.3.
-* `se_kni_burst_factor` - (Optional) Knob to control burst size used in polling kni interfaces for traffic sent from kni towards dpdk application also controls burst size used by kni module to read pkts punted from dpdk application towards kni helps minimize drops in non-vip traffic in either pathfactor of (0-2) multiplies/divides burst size by 2^n.
+* `se_kni_burst_factor` - (Optional) This knob controls the resource availability and burst size used between se datapath and kni.
+This helps in minimising packet drops when there is higher kni traffic (non-vip traffic from and to linux).
+The factor takes the following values      0-default.
+1-doubles the burst size and kni resources.
+2-quadruples the burst size and kni resources.
 Allowed values are 0-2.
 Field introduced in 18.2.6.
 * `se_l3_encap_ipc` - (Optional) Determines if se-se ipc messages use se interface ip instead of vip        0        automatically determine based on hypervisor type    1        use se interface ip unconditionally    ~[0,1]   don't use se interface iprequires se reboot.
 Field introduced in 20.1.3.
 * `se_lro` - (Optional) Enable or disable large receive optimization for vnics.
 Requires se reboot.
 Field introduced in 18.2.5.
 * `se_mp_ring_retry_count` - (Optional) The retry count for the multi-producer enqueue before yielding the cpu.
 To be used under surveillance of avi support.
 Field introduced in 20.1.3.
 Allowed in basic(allowed values- 500) edition, essentials(allowed values- 500) edition, enterprise edition.